trieloff/surveyor/README.md

 6. Click *save*
 7. Note *Client ID/Application ID* and *Client Secret* – these are needed for later steps

-### FluidSurveys Application

-In order to use FluidSurveys' API, you need to register an application with FluidSurveys.

-1. Log in to FluidSurveys
-2. Open the [FluidSurveys Developer Console](https://fluidsurveys.com/accounts/developer/) – you can also browse there from the username dropdown, by selecting *Developer*
-3. Click *create new application*
-4. Enter a name
-5. Enter the redirect_url.
-In development mode, the URL is generally `https://localhost:443/fluidsurveys.callback`, for production use replace *localhost* with your hostname.
-Do not omit the port, otherwise the integration will break
-6. Click *Create*
-7. Locate your application in the list and click *Manage*
-8. Note your *client_id* and *client_secret* – these are needed for later steps

 ## Configuration